dimagi/commcare-cloud/docs/firefighting/celery.md

 If this happens often for the same queue, then it means a longer-term solution is needed, such as increasing the concurrency on the worker, reducing the time it takes for the tasks to be completed, or moving the tasks to a different queue (or to a new queue and worker).
 However, there are a couple short-term things we may be able to do to help reduce the time we need to wait before it's back to normal:

 1. If you log into the machine where the worker is hosted and there is a good amount of free memory (at least 2GB or so), you can temporarily increase the concurrency on the worker.
 To do this:

     a.
 Using the environments and inventory files to find which machine hosts flower, use your browser to hit port 5555 on that machine (example: http://hqcelery1.internal-va.commcarehq.org:5555/) to view flower.

     b.
-From the dashboard, click the name of the worker which consumes from the queue that is backed up. c.Under "Pool size control", increase the number of child processes that worker has by selecting a number of processes to increase by in the dropdown and click the "Grow" button.
+From the dashboard, click the name of the worker which consumes from the queue that is backed up.

+    c.
+Under "Pool size control", increase the number of child processes that worker has by selecting a number of processes to increase by in the dropdown and click the "Grow" button.
 For example, if the current concurrency is 4 and you select 2 in the dropdown and click "Grow", the new max concurrency will be 6.

 Be careful with this - if you increase by too much you may start to see tasks failing with out of memory (SIGSEGV) errors.
 Rule of thumb is to only increase by 2 processes per 1 GB of memory you can use up, and always try to leave at least 1 GB of memory free on the machine at all times.
 So if there's 2 GB of memory free, only increase by 2, and if there's 3 GB of memory free, only increase by 4.
 If you start having out of memory issues after you do this, you'll need to either shrink the pool or restart the worker.